ropensci/getCRUCLdata/cran-comments.md

 0 errors | 0 warnings | 1 note

-# New patch release
+# Resubmission as requested by CRAN maintainers

 ## Note

-- This is a maintenance release that fixes link redirects and formatting in documentation and updates vignettes
+- This is a resubmission that fixes a link redirect as requested

-- {pkgdown} has been removed from Suggests

 # Reverse dependencies